aring87/Software-List-Management/README.md

 ## Notes / Safety

-Do not commit real EDRL/Intune exports or any sensitive data to this repo.
+Do not commit real Intune exports or any sensitive data to this repo.

 Keep production data outside the repo, or ensure it is ignored by `.gitignore`.